edoardocattapan/ardo.github.io/_posts/2022-09-14-Life's-four-W's-and-one-H.md

 The universe is you, you are here now: Life's game as a conscious experimenting experiencer is about honesty, kindness and courage.

-Do: Know yourself, be here now, tell the truth, be kind, be brave.
+Dos: Know yourself, be here now, tell the truth, be kind, be brave.

-Do not: Don't estraniate people or things, don't be lost in thoughts, don't lie, don't be evil, don't panic.
+Don'ts: Don't estraniate people or things, don't be lost in thoughts, don't lie, don't be evil, don't panic.

 I am here now, I face my fears with realness and grace, I tell the truth with kind words.